birkett83/landgrab/README.md

   page, the history for the portals in view on the map should load correctly.
   Landgrab will store history in your browser once it has seen it, so you should only need to do this once for each area.
-- Scores are currently only computed whenever new portal data loads.
-This happens either if you refresh the page or if you scroll to a new area.
-If you have just captured a portal and want the score to update immediately, try reloading the page.
-I r javascript noob, soz.
+- Scores are only computed for portals that are loaded in view.
+If you have a large bubble you may need to scroll around the map to update scores for nearby portals.
 - It's slow.
 I don't know how much of this is Intel, how much is IITC and how much is Landgrab.
 Um.
 Did I mention I'm a javascript noob?
 I did use a quadtree for O(n log(n)) performance instead of the naive O(n^2) algorithm.